 Michael A. Creel.
-Mr. Creel was elected President and Chief Executive Officer of Enterprise GP in August 2007.
-From June 2000 to August 2007, Mr. Creel served as Chief Financial Officer of Enterprise GP and an Executive Vice President of Enterprise GP from January 2001 to August 2007.
-Mr. Creel, a Certified Public Accountant, also served as a Senior Vice President of Enterprise GP from November 1999 to January 2001.
+Mr. Creel was elected President and Chief Executive Officer of EPGP in August 2007.
+From June 2000 to August 2007, Mr. Creel served as Chief Financial Officer of EPGP and an Executive Vice President of EPGP from January 2001 to August 2007.
+Mr. Creel, a Certified Public Accountant, also served as a Senior Vice President of EPGP from November 1999 to January 2001.
 In December 2007, Mr. Creel was elected Group Vice Chairman and Chief Financial Officer of EPCO.
 Prior to these elections in EPCO, Mr. Creel served as Chief Operating Officer from April 2005 to December 2007 and Chief Financial Officer from June 2000 to April 2005 for EPCO.
-He also serves as a Director of DEP GP and Enterprise GP since October 2006 and 2005, respectively.
+He also serves as a Director of EPE Holdings, DEP GP and EPGP since October 2009, October 2006 and February 2005, respectively.
 Mr. Creel served as President, Chief Executive Officer and a Director of EPE Holdings from August 2005 through August 2007.
-In October 2005, Mr. Creel was elected a Director of Edge Petroleum Corporation, a publicly traded oil and natural gas exploration and production company.
+From October 2005 through December 2009, Mr. Creel served as the Chief Financial Officer and an Executive Vice President of DEP GP.
+From October 2005 through December 2009, Mr. Creel served as a Director of Edge Petroleum Corporation, a publicly traded oil and natural gas exploration and production company which filed a voluntary petition under Chapter 11 of the U.S. Bankruptcy Code in October 2009 and, on December 31, 2009, completed the sale of substantially all of its assets to Mariner Energy, Inc.

 W. Randall Fowler.
-Mr. Fowler was elected Executive Vice President and Chief Financial Officer of Enterprise GP, EPE Holdings and DEP GP in August 2007.
-Mr. Fowler served as Senior Vice President and Treasurer of Enterprise GP from February 2005 to August 2007 and of DEP GP from October 2006 to August 2007.
-In February 2006, Mr. Fowler became a Director of Enterprise GP, EPE Holdings and of DEP.
+Mr. Fowler was elected Executive Vice President and Chief Financial Officer of EPGP, EPE Holdings and DEP GP in August 2007.
+Mr. Fowler served as Senior Vice President and Treasurer of EPGP from February 2005 to August 2007 and of DEP GP from October 2006 to August 2007.
+Mr. Fowler has also served as a Director of EPGP and of EPE Holdings since February 2006 and of DEP GP since September 2006.
 Mr. Fowler also served as Senior Vice President and Chief Financial Officer of EPE Holdings from August 2005 to August 2007.
 Mr. Fowler was elected President and Chief Executive Officer of EPCO in December 2007.
 Prior to these elections, he served as Chief Financial Officer of EPCO from April 2005 to December 2007.
 Mr. Fowler, a Certified Public Accountant (inactive), joined Enterprise Products Partners as Director of Investor Relations in January 1999.
+Mr. Fowler also serves as Chairman of the Board of the National Association of Publicly Traded Partnerships.